Submit request or call to make an appointment.

 An electrophysiologic cardiac procedure called a cardiac ablation can be used to correct certain heart rhythm abnormalities.
-Usually, the heart rate is problematic because it is too fast or irregular.
+Usually, the heart rate is too fast or irregular.
 Some arrhythmias are life-threatening.

 The board-certified and fellowship-trained cardiologists at the Norton Children’s Heart Institute pediatric catheterization lab typically perform ablations on children age 4 and older.
 However, our pediatric electrophysiologists also perform ablations on babies when necessary.